study-ORCATech-cloud/git-labs/LAB07-Branches-And-Pull-Requests/solutions.md

 ```
 1. In the pull request view, scroll down to see the "Files changed" tab
 2. Review the changes in the diff view
-3. Click the "+" icon next to line 11 of app.py (where the function docstring is)
+3. Click the "+" icon next to the line where you added the user greeting feature description
-4. Add a comment: "I've added comprehensive docstrings to make the function easy to understand for new contributors."
+4. Add a comment: "I've added detailed documentation for this feature to make it clear how it works."
 5. Click "Add single comment"

 For reviewing a partner's pull request:
 1. Go to the "Pull requests" tab
 2. Click on their pull request
 3. Review the changes and add constructive comments
-4. Consider suggesting specific improvements to the code
+4. Consider suggesting specific improvements to the text
 ```

 ## Task 5: Modify Based on Feedback